gustavo-hillesheim/dart-code-coverage/README.md

 As you can see, the CLI will run your package tests and output a table showing which files and how much of them were reached.

-#### Options
+#### Configuration

-Even though the base command will do for some people, there are some options to provide flexibility for the user, they are:
+These are the available options and flags for configuring the coverage report:

 - **--showOutput, -o**: This option will show the `dart test` output, so the total output will be something like this:
 <pre>